felipesere/oak/README.md

 ## What I'd do differently for a production API

-This backend was built in a few days with no outside influcence other than what I could gather from books or the internet.
+This backend was built in a few days with no outside influence other than what I could gather from books or the internet.
-While it reflects my past experience and current interests, there are certainly areas that I'd address differently in a real-life production app.
+While it reflects my experience and current interests, there are certainly areas that I'd address differently in a real-life production app.

 ### Caching of the PokeApi and FunTranslations API